 UNC Makes Huge Strides in Reducing Energy Consumption and Costs

-The University of Northern Colorado has saved more than $1.5 million in energy costs since 2016 through a campus-wide energy conservation program called powerED that rolled out in partnership with McKinstry.
-In total, UNC has reduced energy consumption by 27 percent including an 18 percent decrease of electricity use, 29 percent decrease of natural gas use and 12 percent decrease of water use.
+The University of Northern Colorado has saved more than $2.2 million in energy costs since 2016 through a campus-wide energy conservation program called powerED that rolled out in partnership with McKinstry.
+In total, UNC has reduced energy consumption by 33% including an 25% decrease of electricity use, 35% decrease of natural gas use and 23% decrease of water use.

-The ongoing powerED program is implemented collaboratively with students, staff and groups within departments that emphasizes behavioral changes to promote energy efficiency and sustainability.
-Highlights include:
+The powerED program was implemented collaboratively with students, staff and groups within departments that emphasized behavioral changes to promote energy efficiency and sustainability.
+Highlights included:

-- 800 UNC staff and students have registered for a UNC People.Power.Planet account
+- Over 700 UNC staff and students registered for a UNC People.Power.Planet account

-- Over 500 routine actions, 300 pledges and 100 key energy-saving actions accomplished by participants, and over 80 have signed up to be a Campus Leader
+- 720 routine actions, 332 pledges and 100 key energy-saving actions accomplished by participants, and over 80 signed up to be a Campus Leader

-- Dozens of featured activities including energy use buildings tours and a current energy challenge between two residence halls
+- Dozens of featured activities including energy use buildings tours, energy challenge between residence halls, Earth Week 2019 and more.

-A dashboard designed to serve as a high-level, monthly energy report provides a snapshot of site-specific energy performance, benchmarks and overall savings at UNC to inform and engage program participants.
+A dashboard designed to serve as a high-level, monthly energy report provided a snapshot of site-specific energy performance, benchmarks and overall savings at UNC to inform and engage program participants.

-UNC and McKinstry are also making progress on the installation of a solar project on Parsons Hall that is being funded through the Colorado Department of Public Health and Environment's Supplemental Environmental Projects (SEP) Program.
-The system is expected to be operational in the spring and will produce close to 4.7 million kilowatt hours (kWh) of electricity — the average consumption for a U.S. home is about 11,000 kWh annually — with estimated savings of $176,500 over the expected 20-year life of the system.
+UNC and McKinstry also installed solar arrays on the roof of Parsons Hall that was funded through the Colorado Department of Public Health and Environment's Supplemental Environmental Projects (SEP) Program (see below image).
+The system will produce close to 4.7 million kilowatt hours (kWh) of electricity — the average consumption for a U.S. home is about 11,000 kWh annually — with estimated savings of $176,500 over the expected 20-year life of the system.
 In addition, the project is expected to reduce carbon emissions by 3,500 metric tons, which is equivalent to removing 749 cars being driven on roads in a year.